 The current range for the Caribou Mountain herd is approximately 2,065,873 in size ha, and overlaps with FMU F26, F23, and the unallocated forest tenure in F10.
 It is estimated that 28% of the Caribou Mountains herd’s range is tenured for forestry, with the majority of harvesting occurring along the southern edge of the caribou range.
 Timber harvested in this area is used to supply a dimension lumber sawmill in High level, an oriented strand board facility near High Level and a dimension lumber sawmill and pellet mill near the town of La Crete.
 AWA believes that industrial scale logging within the Caribou Mountains should not occur within the forest tenures overlapping with the herd’s range.
 With an estimated 35% of habitat remaining undisturbed, AWA believes efforts should be focused on conserving critical habitat for Woodland caribou by maintaining large intact stands of forest within this landscape.

-On the eve of a deadline for a federal update on woodland caribou habitat protection Alberta is still without plans to reach minimum habitat requirements for its threatened woodland caribou populations.
+On October 26, the eve of a deadline for a federal update on woodland caribou habitat protection, Alberta is still without plans to reach minimum habitat requirements for its threatened woodland caribou populations.
 AWA continues to strongly urge the Alberta government to adopt the solutions that have been identified to both recover caribou and provide community economic benefits.

-A report o n how managing lands for woodland caribou recovery can also grow the economy in the Bistcho-Yates caribou range lands of northwest Alberta is released.
+On October 23, a report on how managing lands for woodland caribou recovery can also grow the economy in the Bistcho-Yates caribou range lands of northwest Alberta is released.
 The report on evaluating a caribou restoration economy was done by eminent natural resource economist Dr. Thomas Michael Power and was commissioned by Alberta Wilderness Association, David Suzuki Foundation and Harmony Foundation.

 • she is assessing whether critical habitat of boreal caribou is effectively protected by the laws of Alberta;